Subject Outline / Aim

 - A full Shakespeare play

-- A range of poems from the literary canon and beyond
+- A range of poems from around the world and covering different time periods

-The full range of texts studied is available on the curriculum overview.
+The full range of texts studied is available on the curriculum overview for each year group.

 Assessment Information / Exams